Air Conditioning Repair

-- Clean vents & registers—Dirt and dust will always accumulate on these in your home.
-Cleaning them regularly will assure good air flow and improve your indoor air quality.
+- Clean vents & registers—Dirt and dust will always accumulate on these items in your home.
+Regular cleaning will allow for good airflow.
+An added bonus is improved indoor air quality.

-- Change your filters—Why do we mention this ALL THE TIME?
-Because dirty or blocked filters are the single biggest cause of HVAC failures.
-The filters should be changed every 30 to 90 days depending on the type of filter and the environment.
-Having multiple pets or living on a dusty country road can mean your filters need to be changed more often.
+- Change your filters—Because dirty or blocked filters are the single biggest cause of HVAC failures, CHANGE THEM REGULARLY – every 30 to 90 days is recommended, depending on the type of filter and the environment.
+If you have multiple pets or live in an area with a lot of exterior dust, like a gravel road or driveway, your filters should be changed more frequently.

-- Regular maintenance—Make sure you schedule a tune-up and maintenance before the start of every cooling season.
-It will increase the cooling system’s efficiency and save you money on your power bills.
+- Regular maintenance—Make sure you schedule a tune-up and regular maintenance before the start of every cooling season.
+The cooling system’s efficiency will increase and you’ll save money on utility costs.

 - Broken compressor fan—The outside compressor is what transfers the heat from your home to the outdoors.
 When there is a fan problem the heat transfer doesn’t happen efficiently, and your home won’t cool properly.
 A broken fan can also cause the compressor to overheat which could cause expensive damage.

 - Frozen condenser coils—Kotz receives calls for this problem all the time.
-The most common cause is a reduced airflow because of, you guessed it, dirty or blocked filters.
-The ice-up can also be caused by low refrigerant levels.
-Our technicians can’t work on the unit until it’s thawed out.
-In most cases, we advise the customer to shut the A/C off so the ice can start melting before we arrive.
+The most common cause is reduced airflow due to dirty or blocked filters.
+Sometimes, ice build-up can be caused by low refrigerant levels.
+Unfortunately, the unit can’t be repaired until it’s thawed out.
+In most cases, we advise the customer to shut the AC off, so the ice can start melting before the technician is dispatched.

 Kotz Has You Covered